Astig-1982/Solid-Properties-Project/TESTING.md

 * **Tablets** ```@media (min-width: 768px) and (max-width: 1023px)``` - fully responsive.
 * **Large Mobiles Screens** (Ex: IPhone 6/7/8 Plus) ```@media (max-width: 576px)``` - fully responsive.
 * **Regular Mobiles Screens** (Ex: Iphone 6/7/8, Huawei P30) ```@media (max-width: 375px)``` - fully responsive.

+During the development of the website's responsiveness, the following **bug** has been detected:

+* **Overflow**
+    * *Checkout* page exhibits small padding/margin on the right hand side of the screen.
+The bug behaves exactly the same on all types of screens.
+My attemps in removing it have been unsuccesfull and due to time constraints I've decided to postpone further investigation.

+I am confident I will completely crush this bug in the very nearest future.